-Wikipedia quotes “Ponniyin Selvan” as “பொன்னியின் செல்வன் (The Son of River Ponni) is a 2400-page 20th-century Tamil historical novel written by Kalki Krishnamurthy.
+Any Tamil reader above 30s would have certainly read Kalki’s Ponniyin Selvam.
+A whole generation was mesmerized by this novel that came out in the 1950s, many families named their newborns after characters that came in the novel.
+Wikipedia says “பொன்னியின் செல்வன் (The Son of River Ponni) is a 2400-page 20th-century Tamil historical novel written by Kalki Krishnamurthy.
 Written in five volumes, this narrates the story of Arulmozhivarman (later crowned as Rajaraja Chola I), one of the kings of the Chola Dynasty during the 10th and 11th centuries”.

 Rajaraja Chola I was the king who built the historic Tanjore Big Temple – Brihadisvara Temple which is still standing majestically even after 1000 years.
-The novel “Ponniyin Selvan” was based on major real incidents and few of the characters for which we have records.
-To Kalki’s imagination goes the credit for the hundreds of characters that come in the story.
-The novel was attempted by many stalwards of Tamil Film and Theatre people to be made into Movie or Plays, till recently no one succeeded on it.
-The theatre group Magic Lantern with its co-founder Actor Kumaravel finally have managed to convert the mega novel into a 4 hour stage play.
-Hat’s off to him and rest of the crew.
+The novel Ponniyin Selvan was based on major real incidents and a few of the characters for which we have records.
+To Kalki’s imagination goes the credit for the hundreds of characters that appear in the novel.
+The novel was attempted by many stalwarts of Tamil Film and Theatre people to be made into a movie or a Play, till recently no one succeeded in it.
+The theatre group Magic Lantern with its co-founder Actor Elango Kumaravel finally managed to convert the mega novel into a 4-hour stage play.
+Hat’s off to him and the rest of the crew.

 So when I read about the novel being staged as a play for this week in Chennai, I immediately wanted tickets for it.
 When I tried to buy tickets unfortunately I couldn’t find any online.
 Going in person to the venue (Music Academy) on 1st June, I managed to get 3 tickets for today’s show.

-About today’s play I should first appreciate the organizers for arranging parking at the opposite school with valet parking (parking is limited to few cars in the Music Academy venue) and for starting the play on time (in fact 2 minutes early at 5:58PM), which is a rarity here.
-The play got over at 10:05PM, nearly 4 hours with a brief 5 minutes break.
+About today’s play, I should first appreciate the organizers for arranging parking at the opposite school with valet parking (parking is limited to few cars in the Music Academy venue) and for starting the play on time (in fact 2 minutes early at 5:58 PM), which is a rarity here.
+The play got over at 10:05 PM, nearly 4 hours with a brief 5 minutes break.

 The play (as with the original novel) ends with Arulmozhivarman giving up the throne, leaving us with lots of questions.
-How does he then become the great Chola Emperor of all times the Raja Raja Chola and what happens to the Pandya conspirators?.
+How does he then become the great Chola Emperor of all times the Raja Raja Chola and what happens to the Pandya conspirators?
 The answers to these can be had by reading the epilogue written by Kalki in the book.

-- Uthama chola dies after becoming king in about 15 years making way for Arulmozhi to become Raja Raja Chola
+- Uthama Chola dies after becoming king in about 15 years making way for Arulmozhi to become Raja Raja Chola

 - Kundavai and Vanthiyathevan get married and happily live ever after

-I wish the organizers release it online soon for free and with English captions for enjoyment of wider worlds.
-And for me I have to now read the entire volume.
+I wish the organizers release it online soon for free and with English captions for the enjoyment of the wider world.
+And for me, I have to now read the five volumes.